 Facts About The Engadin Mountains

-St. Moritz makes an excellent base for exploring the Engadin Mountains.
+Engadin St. Moritz makes an excellent base for exploring the surrounding mountains.
 You’ll find yourself surrounded by 3000 – 4000 meter high peaks, and an incredible 172 glaciers!

 The unspoiled landscape is one of my favorites in all of Europe.
 Narrow ridges, glacier-covered peaks, iridescent high alpine lakes, and glacier-swept landscapes, make for some high drama!